zotonic/zotonic/doc/ref/controllers/controller_comet.rst

 The comet controller is used to transport data from the server to the browser.

-See :ref:`manual-transport` for more information about transporting data between the server and the browser.
+See :ref:`guide-transport` for more information about transporting data between the server and the browser.

 .. todo:: Extend documentation